Sayeed-001/Scrapy-Selenium-webdriver-automation/README.md

 Make changes in PARAMATERS.PY file where you need to mention your chromedriver path, your internshala username, internshala password to attempt a login to website with your credentials and at last you have to mention the job_category which you want to search and to acquire details in csv, json or xml formats.

-                                    ## InternshalaBot
+#### InternshalaBot
-This is a Scrapy project to scrape data of internship jobs opening on website https://internshala.com.
+This is a Scrapy/selenium project to scrape data of internship jobs opening on website https://internshala.com.
 In this code of example, Selenium webdriver is used to attempt a login on a website with your login credentials and search the internship Category along scrapy framework implemented to crawl and fetch the data.

 This project is only meant for educational purposes.